oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

  * MAY implement optional targets defined in this document
 * MAY implement actuator specifiers, actuator options, target specifiers and/or target options as specified in one or more Actuator Profiles.
  * MUST implement JSON serialization of the commands and responses that are consistent with the syntax defined in this document.

- * {Editor's Note - TBSL - More conformance text will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - More conformance text will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.

 # Appendix A. Acknowledgments
 The following individuals have participated in the creation of this specification and are gratefully acknowledged:

 **Participants**:
-{Editor's Note - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.

 # Appendix B. Revision History
 | Revision   | Date        | Editor            | Changes Made          |